DieudDev/react-hedera-wallet-Dieudonne-Nyoumi/README.md

 Step 2: Navigate to the project directory. cd <PROJECT_NAME>

+Step 3: Install The Hedera Integration npm install @hashgraph/sdk

-Step 3: Install the necessary dependencies. npm install
+Step 4: Install the necessary dependencies. npm install

-Step 4: Start the development server with auto-reloading and an instant preview. npm run dev
+Step 5: Start the development server with auto-reloading and an instant preview. npm run dev
 ```
+Then copy the link and open in the new window to see the result
+In my cas i have my ID Account and Private Key

 Development Options